LeonardoJost/MRExperiment/README.md

 # MRExperiment
 Project for the mental rotation test of Jost and Jansen (2019).
 Contains both code for conducting the experiment as well as code for reading and analyzing the data in R and the resulting dataset.
+A linked OSF project is at https://osf.io/dr9mv/.

 ## Conducting the Experiment
 The experiment is programmed according to Jost and Jansen (2019).
 The runtime of the experiment is controlled by time instead of the number of stimuli, although an adaptation should be easily possible by adding break conditions.
 For all controlling software, stimuli and system parameters have to be set for usage.